markmbaum/ScalarRadau.jl/README.md

 julia> ]add ScalarRadau
 ```

-To solve an ODE, first define the derivative `dy/dx` in the form of a function, then call the `radau` function.
+To solve an ODE, first define it as a function, then pass it to the `radau` function.
 ```julia
 using ScalarRadau
 F(x, y, param) = -y